 Mandy Frostick has more than 20 years’ experience in strategic communications counsel and is a specialist in organisation reputational leadership including stakeholder engagement and issues management.

-Mandy was recently Media Manager for the City of Melbourne.
-She was previously Managing Director of MessageWorks, a public relations and marketing communications consultancy which partners with clients in health care, community services, energy, finance and government.
+Mandy has held many senior roles, including Executive Director Communications and Engagement at Infrastructure Victoria, Media Manager for the City of Melbourne and Managing Director of MessageWorks, a public relations and marketing communications consultancy which partners with clients in health care, community services, energy, finance and government.

 Prior to establishing MessageWorks, Mandy headed group media relations for the world’s largest resources company; BHP Billiton.
 She has also led public affairs and marketing teams for some of Victoria’s best known organisations including WorkSafe, Western Health and the Royal Women’s Hospital.

 Mandy is a member of RMIT University’s Program Advisory Committee (Bachelor of Communications).
-She is also a Graduate Member of the Australian Institute of Company Directors and was appointed to the Board of the Royal Women’s Hospital in July 2016.
+She is also a Graduate Member of the Australian Institute of Company Directors.

-Mandy is Committee Chair of the People, Culture & Engagement Committee and a Director on the Community Advisory Committee.
+Mandy is Committee Chair of the People, Culture and Engagement Committee and a Director on the Community Advisory Committee.